 Number of devices

 When the number of devices or computers in a network are not fixed then bus topology is used.
+If the number of devices or computers in a network is not fixed, bus topology is a practical choice.

 The failure of one nodes does not affect the network then bus topology is a perfect option.
+When the failure of one node does not affect the entire network, bus topology is a preferred option.

 External power supply is not needed for this type of network topology.
 As a result when there is no external power source for any network then bus network topology is the best option to use.
+Bus topology does not require external power supply, making it suitable for scenarios without available power sources.

 There are many types of network topology available for use.
 Based on the criteria and situation different types of network topology are used.
 If anyone wants to make a simple network topology then the bus network topology is the best option for you.
 Comments bellow if you have any query.